 You can lodge a claim for:

 You may still be able to claim even if the relative who passed away was partly at fault in the accident.
-To determine if you are able to make a claim, you will need to complete the CTP Fatality Claim Form or call us on 1300 004 007.
+To determine if you are able to make a claim, you will need to complete the CTP Fatality Claim Form or call our SA CTP Claims team on 1800 573 930.

 You may still be able to claim under the Nominal Defendant Scheme.
 You should lodge a claim via the CTP regulator website who will nominate an insurer to manage your claim.
 For further information, contact the CTP regulator.